 For more than 25 years, John has counseled clients on patent law and corporate transactions relating to intellectual property law.
-As a member of the firm’s Intellectual Property Practice Group, John provides extensive client counseling in relation to the pursuit and utilization of intellectual property rights, and advises clients on corporate transactions involving the purchase or sale of intellectual property assets.
+As a member of the firm’s Intellectual Property Service Group, John provides extensive client counseling in relation to the pursuit and utilization of intellectual property rights, and advises clients on corporate transactions involving the purchase or sale of intellectual property assets.

 John prepares and prosecutes numerous domestic and foreign patent applications in complicated technologies, resulting in hundreds of issued patents, in mechanical, electrical and software-related technologies on behalf of companies of all sizes, from Fortune 500 to small entrepreneurs.
 John manages patent portfolios for a variety of companies and provides strategic counsel in regard to the filing, procurement, and maintenance of patent rights, both domestically and abroad.

 John also prepares patent opinions and provides guidance regarding the scope of intellectual property rights, and counsels clients in the area of post-grant proceedings such as inter partes review proceedings.
 In his career he has rendered numerous patent-related opinions, including patentability, non-infringement, and invalidity opinions, including opinions in anticipation of, or in the context of patent litigation.

 In addition, John prepares and negotiates agreements relating to intellectual property, including license agreements, assignment agreements, purchase agreements, joint development and collaboration agreements, and confidentiality agreements.
 Further, John counsels clients regarding trademark rights, prepares trademark applications, and conducts related review of issues pertaining to securing trademark rights.